 In October 2020, the Sponsor purchased 5,750,000 shares (the "Founder Shares") of the Company's Class B common stock for an aggregate price of \$25,000.
-In January, 2021, 25,000 Founder Shares were purchased by each of our three independent directors at a purchase price of \$0.004 per share.
-The independent directors paid \$300 in the aggregate for the 75,000 shares.
+In January 2021, 25,000 Founder Shares were purchased by each of the Company's three independent directors at a purchase price of \$0.004 per share.
+The independent directors paid \$300 in the aggregate for the 75,000 Founder Shares.
 In January 2021, the Company effected a 0.09 for 1 stock dividend for each share of Class B common stock, resulting in 6,267,500 Founder Shares outstanding.
+All share and per-share amounts have been retroactively restated to reflect the stock dividend.
 The Founder Shares included an aggregate of up to 817,500 shares of Class B common stock that were subject to forfeiture.
-Given the partial exercise of the underwriter's overallotment, 800,000 shares are no longer subject to forfeiture and 17,500 Founder Shares were forfeited, resulting in the Founder Shares collectively representing 20% of the Company's issued and outstanding shares.
+Given the partial exercise of the underwriter's overallotment, 800,000 Founder Shares are no longer subject to forfeiture and 17,500 Founder Shares were forfeited, resulting in the Founder Shares collectively representing 20% of the Company's issued and outstanding shares.